Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

 4. If desired, click the [OK] button.
-   All feature flag toggles in the feature flag list are enabled.
+   All feature flag toggles in the feature flag list are switched on.

    ![Enabled feature chip toggles](../../Assets/Screenshots/Core1Platform/AdministratingCore1/EngineRoomDevModeAll.png "[Enabled feature chip toggles]")